Another version of the fanny pack?

 SMALL MODEL VIEW

-Then make a support stitch 2 mm from the edge along the entire length of the top of the banana.
+Then, make a 2 mm topstitch along the entire top length of the fanny pack.

 SMALL MODEL VIEW